ashutosh-vd/odin-recipes/README.md

 # odin-recipes
-so html project for recipes
+practicing HTML by building website for recipes